 The health care provider will examine you and ask about your symptoms.

-Nocardial infection is diagnosed using tests that identify the bacteria.
+Nocardia infection is diagnosed using tests that identify the bacteria (Gram stain, modified acid-fast staining or culture).
 For example, for an infection in the lung, a sputum culture may be done.

 Depending on the part of the body infected, testing may involve taking a tissue sample by: